 The study was carried out in a group of patients of the Centre of Preventive Cardiology and thus it includes individuals with different risk factors of atherosclerosis.
-The purpose of the study was to find out whether Lp (a) levels are still associated with CHD in patients with other cardiovascular risk factors (type 2 diabetes, arterial hypertension, smoking, obesity) and if Lp (a) levels are independent on these risk factors.
-We also tested the association of three polymorphic loci from the apo (a) gene promoter region with Lp (a) levels.
-The polymorphic sites were chosen for the analysis based on the data from previous studies (Brazier et al., 1999; Kalina et al., 2001).
+The purpose of the study was to find out whether Lp(a) levels are still associated with CHD in patients with other cardiovascular risk factors (type 2 diabetes, arterial hypertension, smoking, obesity) and if Lp(a) levels are independent of these risk factors.
+We also tested the association of three polymorphic loci from the apo(a) gene promoter region with Lp(a) levels.
+The polymorphic sites were chosen for the analysis based on the data from previous studies (Brazier et al. 1999, Kalina et al. 2001).

-No correlation was detected between Lp (a) levels and risk factors of atherosclerosis examined.
-Our results are in agreement with conclusions of other studies (Shai et al., 2005b, Hernández C et al., 2005, Gazzaruso C et al., 1996), but e.g. in the work of Heller et al. 1993 there was a positive correlation of Lp (a) and diabetes mellitus.
-Major limitation of this study is that it included patients with renal complications (albuminuria and renal insufficiency), which increase Lp (a) levels.
-So we support the independent role of Lp (a) on studied risk factors of atherosclerosis.
+No correlation was detected between Lp(a) levels and risk factors of atherosclerosis examined.
+Our results are in agreement with other studies (Shai et al. 2005b), but in other studies is demonstrated a positive correlation of Lp(a) and diabetes mellitus.
+Major limitation of this study is that it included patients with renal complications (albuminuria and renal insufficiency), which increase Lp(a) levels.
+Thus we support the independent role of Lp(a) on studied risk factors of atherosclerosis.